B.C.'s COVID response praised for 'nimbleness,' calls to bolster public trust

 Want more stories like this?
 By becoming a Supporter, you help make that possible!

-VICTORIA — A review of British Columbia’s COVID-19 response says despite being unprepared for the pandemic, the province showed “resilience, balance and nimbleness” during the emergency.
+VICTORIA — A review of British Columbia’s COVID-19 response released Friday says despite being unprepared for the pandemic, the province showed “resilience, balance and nimbleness” during the emergency.

 That’s despite nearly 75 per cent of the people surveyed as part of the independent review reporting they didn’t trust information coming from the government.